 What Is Diapause?

-In nature, carpenter ants make their nests in decaying wood, places such as rotting stumps, logs, or trees.
+In nature, carpenter ants make their nests in decaying wood, such as rotting stumps, logs, or trees.
 When it starts to get cold, they will seal off their colony and become dormant.
 This dormancy is called diapause, not hibernation.
 The difference between diapause and hibernation is that activity can begin again as soon as it is warm enough.
 Just like its name implies, it is simply a pause.
 Hibernation is usually a set timeframe that a creature tucks itself away every year.
 Since carpenter ants respond to the cold by slowing down and sealing themselves in their nests, we don't see much of them until winter has passed--unless, of course, they get into our homes.

 Year-Round Protection Is The Best Solution

 Carpenter ants don't disappear in the winter.
 They can be a year-round problem for any home.
 And, a year-round problem needs a year-round solution.
-Carpenter ants are also a pest threat that is ever encroaching.
-You can't protect your home with one-time pest control service.
+Carpenter ants are also a pest threat that is ever-encroaching.
+You can't protect your home with a one-time pest control service.
 That is why we've put carpenter ant treatments into our year-round service.
 While we're protecting your New York home from over 30 common pests, we'll be making sure you have the right treatments in the right locations all year long.

 Parkway PestGuard comes with 4 annual visits, identification of pest threats and pest pressures, control for over 30 common pests, interior and exterior service, and unlimited service calls.
-This service targets all of the zones around, and inside, your home, and makes sure you have the barrier you need to resist pests.
+This service targets all of the zones around and inside your home and makes sure you have the barrier you need to resist pests.